approov/quickstart-ios-swift-urlsession/REFERENCE.md

 This returns `nil` if there is an error obtaining the device ID.

 ## setDataHashInToken
 Directly sets the [token binding](https://approov.io/docs/latest/approov-usage-documentation/#token-binding) hash to be included in subsequently fetched Approov tokens.
 If the hash is different from any previously set value then this will cause the next token fetch operation to fetch a new token with the correct payload data hash.
 The hash appears in the `pay` claim of the Approov token as a base64 encoded string of the SHA256 hash of the data.
 Note that the data is hashed locally and never sent to the Approov cloud service.
-This is an alternative to using `bindHeader` and you should not use both methods at the same time.
+This is an alternative to using `bindingHeader` and you should not use both methods at the same time.

 ```swift
 public static func setDataHashInToken(data: String)